User-Value Properties

 Metric properties are quantitative values that assess certain aspects of the sample.
 These properties provide measurable data that can be used for evaluation and comparison.

-• In the system, metric properties are can be integrated into the Auto Annotation flow and effect the estimated scores provided by Deepchecks.
+- In the system, metric properties can be integrated into the Automatic Annotation flow and affect the estimated scores provided by Deepchecks.

 By leveraging both metadata and metric properties, users can tailor the system to better meet their specific needs, improving the overall management and analysis of samples.